A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Theory

 \subsection{Wavefield Correlation Beamformer}

 Image reconstruction by correlating transmit and receive wavefields has previously been presented for ultrasound applications in \cite{Schwab2018Full, Rao2019Ultrasonic, Ali2021Fourier}.
-The implementation used in this work follows \cite{Ali2022Distributed}, where transmit pulses are forward propagated and the received data are backward propagated through heterogeneous media using a Fourier domain simulator, and the two wavefields are correlated and summed to form each depth-wise row in the image.
-We briefly review this approach below, but the reader is referred to Schwab et al. \cite{Schwab2018Full} and Ali et al. \cite{Ali2021Fourier, Ali2022Distributed} for a more detailed discussion.
+The implementation used in this work follows \cite{Ali2022Distributed}, where transmit pulses are forward propagated and the received data are backward propagated through heterogeneous media using a Fourier split-step simulator, and the two wavefields are correlated and summed to form each constant-depth row in the image.
+We briefly review this approach below, but we refer the reader to Schwab et al. \cite{Schwab2018Full}, Ali \cite{Ali2021Fourier}, and Ali et al. \cite{Ali2022Distributed} for a more detailed discussion.